a36168120/Pong/README.md

 - individual color for teams (Red vs Blue).

 ## Goals failed
-- Speed pads around the map, that speeds up the ball when passing throught the area.
+- Speed pads around the map, that speeds up the ball when passing through the area.
 - Didn't get background images set up for Red/Blue team.